 Can you change my jewelry for me?

 We are happy to assist with jewelry changes or other maintenance of your piercing, whether it was preformed at our studio or elsewhere.
 You may bring your own jewelry to be used in a healed piercing, and we are always happy to help you pick out a piece of high-quality jewelry in the studio, as well as offering custom jewelry orders to help you find the perfect piece for you.
-Any jewelry purchased from the studio will be installed free of charge (although tipping is always encouraged for good service).
-Changes using outside jewelry will have a service fee of $5.
+Any jewelry changes or installations will have a service fee of $10.